claypigeon123/cps-npmrc-manager/README.md

 ### Profile Commands
 #### `npmrcm list`
 Lists available profiles and shows which one(s) are active.
-Use the `--verbose` or `-v` flags for a more detailed view.
+Use the `--verbose` / `-v` flag for a more detailed view.

 #### `npmrcm active`
 View the currently active profile(s).
-Use the `--verbose` or `-v` flags for a more detailed view.

 The active profile is decided by comparing the content of the current .npmrc file to the contents of profile files in the `~/.npmrcm/profiles` directory.